-4.12.5 There is a planned use of £1.1Million and £1.2Million in 2023/24 and 2024/25 respectively.
-The reserves are used for as follows:

-- 1. NHB reserve was created to hold NHB allocations so that the General Fund did not become reliant on the funding.
-This reserve has reduced from its peak of £1.6Million to £7.4K in 2024/25. - Transformation Reserve is used to hold the monies set out for the Council's Transformation programme including improving the Council's digital offer and streamlining processes to give better outcome for residents.
-The spend for 2024/25 is still to be concluded and an update will be included in the February 2024 Executive report. - 3.
+- 4.12.6 There is a planned use of £876K and £1.46Million in 2023/24 and 2024/25 respectively.
+The reserves are used for as follows: - NHB reserve was created to hold NHB allocations so that the General Fund did not become reliant on the funding.
+This reserve has reduced from its peak of £1.6Million to £7.4K in 2024/25. - 2.
+Transformation Reserve is used to hold the monies set out for the Council's Transformation programme including improving the Council's digital offer and streamlining processes to give better outcome for residents.
+The profiled spend has been updated since the January draft report. - 3.
 These are ringfenced government Homeless grants which are used to support the Council's homeless function including additional staff resources. - 4.
 Planning Delivery is required to support the surveys for the Local Plan and is used over and above the General Fund allocation in 2024/25 of £100K. - 5.
 Queensway Car Park Monies this is the income from the Queensway Limited Liability Partnership (LLP) for parking income.
 This money has been ringfenced to support the fit out of future commercially tenancies on Queensway North. - 6.
 Town Square Reserve the monies are held to support the running costs of assets acquired for regeneration purposes. - 7.
 The Regeneration reserve is used to fund one off additional costs incurred by the Regeneration Team to support the teams projects including professional and legal advice. - 8.
 The Insurance reserve is used to support adhoc preventative works to reduce potential future claims where no core budget is in place. - 9.
 The Future Councils Reserve is used to ringfence the £750K of funding received by the government, part of which is being spent in the current year for digital improvements and cyber security.
 The Council was one of only eight Councils to successfully bid for funding. - 10.
 Stevenage Works is a job and training hub / partnership which comprises SBC, North Herts College and Job Centre Plus.
-The funding in the reserve has yet to be forecast and an update will be included in the February report. - 11.
+The funding in the reserve has yet to be forecast and an update will be included in the March report. - 11.
 These are ringfenced Asylum grants which are used to support the Council's homeless function including the provision of additional staff resources.
 The funding in the reserve has yet to be forecast and an update will be included in the February 2023 Executive report. - 12.
-The Commercial Property Reserve is a reactive pot which can be used to support works to the commercial estate if expenditure is above the in-year budget allocation. - 4.12.2 There are a number of reserves where the monies are all spent by 31 March 2024 and these include; - 13.
+The Commercial Property Reserve is a reactive pot which can be used to support works to the commercial estate if expenditure is above the in-year budget allocation. - 4.12.7 There are a number of reserves where the monies are all spent by 31 March 2024 and these include: - 13.
 ICT Reserve this was used to absorb pressures in year, however a review of software and infrastructure pressures has been undertaken the results of which are included in the General Budget on-going for 2024/25 and the balance on the reserve has been returned to the General Fund to underwrite some of those costs in 2024/25 - 14.
 The Town Centre reserve was set up from monies transferred to the Council when the Council took back the Town Centre Management